pnwinkler/WorkoutsToExcel/README.md

-* UPDATE * : This project is on hold and not working, for now.
-One of this project's dependencies, gkeepapi, is not successfully connecting to Google Keep.
-Once that issue is resolved, I'm likely to resume development on this project.
-Thanks to the gkeepapi team for having made a hitherto excellent unofficial API.
+This is a personal project.
+This means you can use it as you like, but please note that I expect nothing of you, and promise nothing to you.

+# What this repo contains

-A set of tools facilitating interactions between Google Keep Notes, and a local xlsx file.
-Bodyweights2Calc retrieves bodyweights from Google Keep and writes them to an xlsx file.
-Keep2Calc does the same with workouts.
-KeepPruner deletes notes from Google Keep.
+A set of tools facilitating interactions between source files (either Google Keep Notes via API, or local text files), and a local xlsx file.

+- BodyweightsToExcel retrieves bodyweights from source files and writes them to an xlsx file.
+- WorkoutsToExcel does the same with workouts.
+- KeepPruner deletes redundant source files.

 For more details, consult their README files.

-Before using any of these programs, please set paths in utilities/params.py

-I suggest testing each program before trusting it.

-Some guidance may be provided in each folder's README, but they are approximations (as the codebase changes), and should not be too heavily relied on.
+# How to use these scripts

+- Glance over the code to see if it does what you want
+- Set variables in utilities/params.py
+- Do a trial run
+- If it works, consider scheduling it, e.g. via cron job to run it regularly, and maybe forking it, if you'd like to adjust the code to your needs.

+# Worth noting

+- The library used for Google Keep API is unofficial, and **may break** at any time.
+- The wiki documentation may be a bit dated, and I make no promises that the rest of the documentation is fully current.

 These programs are distributed under the MIT license.
 They're free software, without warranty.